What is a Corps?

 Who serves in Corps?

-Just about anybody between the ages of 16 – 25 (or returning veterans up to age 35).
+Just about anybody between the ages of 16 – 25.
+Some Corps also offer programs for people up to age 30 or veterans up to age 35.
 All sorts of young people serve in Corps, representing different abilities, life circumstances, and different ethnic, cultural and socio-economic backgrounds.

 What types of projects do Corps complete?